mcpython4-coding/Documentation/mcpython/common/world/SaveFile.md

         static
         function get_serializer_for(cls, part)

-        @deprecation.deprecated()
-        function read(self, part, **kwargs)

             Reads a part of the save-file
             :param part: the part to load
             :param kwargs: kwargs given to the loader
             :return: whatever the loader returns
-            todo: use async variant when possible!!!!

-            Reads a part of the save-file
-            :param part: the part to load
-            :param kwargs: kwargs given to the loader
-            :return: whatever the loader returns

-        @deprecation.deprecated()
-        function dump(self, data, part, **kwargs)

             Similar to read(...), but the other way round.
             :param data: the data to store, optional, may be None
             :param part: the part to save
             :param kwargs: the kwargs to give the saver
-            todo: use async variant when possible!!!!

-            Similar to read(...), but the other way round.
-            :param data: the data to store, optional, may be None
-            :param part: the part to save
-            :param kwargs: the kwargs to give the saver

-        @deprecation.deprecated()
-        function access_file_json(self, file: str)

-            Access a saved json file
-            :param file: the file to load
-            :return: the data of the file or None if an error has occur

             Access a saved json file